sanjay-1458/Tail-F-Implementation/README.md

 # Overview
 The tail command, prints the last N number of data of the given input.
 By default, it prints the last 10 lines of the specified files.
-If more than one file name is provided then data from each file is preceded by its file name.
+If more than one file name is provided then data from each file is preceded by its file name.<br>
+If you want the practical example, open the bash inside a folder and for any file run command `tail fileName`

 # Project Structure
  ## 📄 index.html